aleshaleksey/fansys23/weapons.md

 - Composite bows (such as mongol bows), greatbows and longbows had similar maximum and effective ranges, but different constraints and uses.
 - Winch crossbows typically required between 15-60s to reload, but that would make them "impossible" to use in this system, so some liberties were taken.
 - Flint locks have a similar problem to winch crossbows, and are treated similarly.
+- Unlike bows, the range on flintlock firearms varies a lot over centuries and model.
+I took some kind of reasonable average as a result.
+- In reality the relationship between armour and firearms is more complex than the rules here, but it would likely bog things down a bit too much.
+- To the question of "Why bother with armour at all, when some people have an Evasion bonus of +6 which is higher anyway?", I would remind you that for +6 is heroic.
+Most people have -1 to +1.
+Therefore, historically, in a mundane world, travellers, explorers, nobles and soldiers benefit from armour.
+Now if most soldiers in a civilisation were elven monks with +6 to Evasion bonus, then that civilisation would likely not have developed armour.
+- Interestingly most texts and commentators note that armours affect agility a lot less than comfort and endurance.
+- In reality each type of armour is defends specifically against different kinds of attacks.
+However, in a game where there are a dozen kinds of damage and monsters whose natural weapons do all kinds of wonderful things that you might not see on the battlefield, it is abstracted out.

 ## Disclaimer